2020PB/police-brutality/reports/Oregon.md

 * https://www.opb.org/news/article/federal-law-enforcement-unmarked-vehicles-portland-protesters/

-### Officer leaving Justice Center shoves protestor and threatens with gun | July 15th
+### Officer leaving Justice Center shoves protester and threatens with gun | July 15th

 An officer in street clothes is leaving the Justice Center through the garage, possibly at the end of his shift.
-A protestor runs across the street and blocks the truck's path.
-The protestor and officer argue for a moment, then the officer exits his vehicle, charges the protestor and shoves him to the ground.
-The protestor then approaches and shoves the truck door.
+A protester runs across the street and blocks the truck's path.
+The protester and officer argue for a moment, then the officer exits his vehicle, charges the protester and shoves him to the ground.
+The protester then approaches and shoves the truck door.
 The officer then brandishes a sidearm, shouting, "I'm a fucking cop.
 I will fucking shoot you.
 Back the fuck off."

 tags: vehicle, gun, protester, shove